hmxmilohax/rb3-pc/README.md

 **Vocals**:
-*Vocals use regular controllers*.
+*For vocals*, you can *use regular controllers*.
 If you're using a PS4 controller, switch to DS4.
 If you're using an Xbox One controller, switch to XInput.
-You don't have to remap anything.
-You can also use a typing keyboard and use this guide as reference to change the mapping to your liking.
+There's no need to remap anything.
+Alternatively, you can use a typing keyboard and refer to this guide to customize the mapping according to your preferences.

 | **PlayStation (DS4)** | **Xbox One (XInput)** | **Use**                         | **Alt Use**         |
 |:---------------------:|:---------------------:|:-------------------------------:|:-------------------:|